Getting Started with i.MXRT7xx-EVK

 Flash and Debug Project

-• Confirm that the on board debug probe is connected to the PC USB port
+• Confirm that the onboard debug probe is connected to the PC USB port

 • Getting Started RT700 Evuation Kit Software Image 14